 Discriminative Perceptions Are Unreal

 The Buddha told Ananda, “Now you still listen to the Dharma with the conditioned mind, and so the Dharma becomes conditioned as well, that’s why you do not realize the Dharma-nature.
-It is as if someone points his finger at the moon to show it to someone else.
-Guided by the finger, that person should see the moon.
-But if he looks at the finger instead and mistakes it for the moon, he neither sees the moon nor the finger.
+It is as if someone points his finger at the moon to show someone else the moon – following the finger, that person should see the moon; but if he looks at the finger instead and takes it as the moon, he neither sees the moon nor the finger.
 Why?
-Because he mistakes the pointing finger for the bright moon.”
+Because he mistakes the pointing finger for the bright moon.

-“Not only does he miss out the finger,” the Buddha continued, “but also he fails to recognize light and dark.
+“Not only does he miss out the finger, but also he fails to recognize light and dark.
 Why?
 He mistakes the substance of the finger for the nature of the bright moon, so he does not realize the natures of light and dark.
 The same is true of you.
 You take the sound of my speaking Dharma to be your mind.
 It is like mistaking the guest of an inn as the innkeeper: the guest who lodges overnight at an inn stops only temporarily before getting back on the road – he does not dwell in the inn permanently, whereas the innkeeper goes nowhere: he is the host of the inn.

 “Likewise, if the mind you use listening to the sound really were your true mind, it would not go anywhere either.
 For, how could you explain that in the absence of sound, you would find this conditioned mind has no independent nature of its own?
 This applies not only to sound, but also to appearances of all sorts.
 Once being apart from forms, the conditioned mind has no independent attributes of its own.